Chan Santokhi: Minister of Justice

-In September, 2005, Santokhi was sworn in as Minister of Justice and Police on behalf of the Progressive Reform Party.
+In September 2005, Santokhi was sworn in as Minister of Justice and Police on behalf of the Progressive Reform Party.
 His period in office was marked by a heavy crackdown on crime, in particular drug trafficking, and a strict, no-nonsense enforcement of law and order.
 This earned him the nickname sheriff, which he got from Dési Bouterse.

 December murders trial

-Santokhi who, as police commissioner, led the investigation of the December murders done at the start of his ministership so that the December murders trial could finally commence.
-Exclusive for the December murders trial he had a heavily secured courtroom built in Domburg, Wanica.
+As police commissioner, Santokhi led the investigation of the December murders that happened at the start of his ministership so that the December murders trial could finally commence.
+For the exclusive purpose of the December murders trial, he had a heavily secured courtroom built in Domburg, Wanica.

-Because Santokhi was the impulse behind the trial, he became a much discussed matter of the main suspect in that trial, Dési Bouterse.
+Because Santokhi was the driving force behind the trial, he became a much-discussed matter of the main suspect in that trial, Dési Bouterse.
 Bouterse said on 26 November 2007, four days before the commencement of the trial, that Santokhi wanted to "imprison and kill him".
 Bouterse adduced that numerous previous attempts to "take him out" all failed and warned Santokhi to be cautious with his "intentions to eliminate Bouterse".
-On 29 November 2019, the Court of Appeal reached a verdict in the December murders trial, and Bouterse had been convicted to 20 years' imprisonment.
+On 29 November 2019, the Court of Appeal reached a verdict in the December murders trial, and Bouterse had been sentenced to 20 years' imprisonment.

 On 10 September 2008, Santokhi sued Bouterse for insult, slander and defamation, because Bouterse had alleged that Santokhi had ties to drug dealers and other criminals.
 On 23 September 2008, the court ruled that the allegations were unproven, ordered Bouterse to publish a rectification, and a penalty payment of SRD 100,000 for each day Bouterse failed to execute the sentence.
 The same day, Bouterse placed a rectification in De West where he admitted that the statements were untrue.

 2010 general election

-In the 2010 Surinamese general election, Santokhi received the highest number of votes after Dési Bouterse, despite being placed relatively low on the party list of the Progressive Reform Party.
-In July of that year, he was appointed as presidential candidate on behalf of the ruling political alliance New Front for Democracy and Development.
-Santokhi's opponent in the presidential elections was Dési Bouterse.
+In the 2010 Surinamese general election, Santokhi received the highest number of votes after Bouterse, despite being placed relatively low on the party list of the Progressive Reform Party.
+In July of that year, he was appointed presidential candidate on behalf of the ruling political alliance New Front for Democracy and Development.
+Santokhi's opponent in the presidential elections was Bouterse.
 Since Bouterse (NDP) cooperated with Ronnie Brunswijk (ABOP) and Paul Somohardjo (PL), his political alliance had a total of 36 seats, while the New Front only had fourteen.
 Consequently, Bouterse was elected the eighth President of Suriname.